-The 2015 pre-election tensions led to weeks of violent protests across the capital and rural districts of Burundi.
-Almost 144,000 Burundians fled to neighboring countries.
-Most of them went to Tanzania where refugees continue to arrive at a rate of nearly 200/300 each day according to UNHCR.
-The political situation previous to the Presidential elections (July 15th) is having a major impact on an economy that was already weak, and as a result people’s vulnerability has increased.
+The 2015 election tensions led to weeks of violent protests across the capital and rural districts of Burundi.
+Ten’s of thousands of Burundians have now fled to neighboring countries, many to Tanzania and Rwanda.
+The political situation related to the Presidential elections (July 21st) has been having a major impact on an economy that was already weak, and as a result people’s vulnerability has increased.

 Since late May 2015 Oxfam has been responding to this crisis at Kabonga’s refugee camp in Burundi and at Nyarugusu and Kagunga camps in Tanzania.
+We have also been working elsewhere in Burundi, in the Democratic Republic of Congo and in Rwanda.
 We are providing food, clean water and sanitation to refugees.
 We are also conducting hygiene promotion programs and have put in place mechanisms to prevent sexual and gender-based violence.

 Oxfam strives to boost agricultural production to reduce food insecurity by promoting the development of value chains, particularly among women and young people.
 We focus on women’s rights across all areas of production to empower them through transformational leadership so they can have access to land and have a voice in the implementation of rural and agricultural development policies.